Order spectra in topological dynamical systems

-so that the Hausdorff projection at ordinal level $\lambda$ is taken onto a Hausdorff limit that already contains the projected chains.
-This will ensure that the projected chains are acyclic provided the projecting ones are, because the “closest” point in the limit will in fact coincide with the projected point, which guarantees uniqueness.
+So, by Eq.\eqref{hausconv2}, the Hausdorff projection at ordinal level $\lambda$ is taken onto a Hausdorff limit that already contains the projected chains.
+This ensures, as we will see, that the projected chains are acyclic provided the projecting ones are, because the “closest” point in the limit will in fact coincide with the projected point, which guarantees uniqueness.